-The gallery also regularly exhibits works from the permanent collection, which is strong in American works on paper and includes paintings and sculpture, Greek vases, Roman glass and Native American objects.
+The Ruth and Elmer Wellin Museum of Art joins traditional object-based learning with advances in interdisciplinary approaches.
+With its visible archive and open storage, the museum allows access to a collection of art and artifacts strong in American works on paper and including paintings and sculpture, Greek vases, Roman glass and Native American objects.
 Important collections include works related to Ezra Pound and the Vorticist movement and The Walter Beinecke, Jr. Collection of prints, drawings and paintings of the Lesser Antilles.
-The permanent collection can be made available for student research and study.
-Call 315-859-4789 for more information.
+The Wellin offers classroom space, a study center to facilitate access to and research of the collection, and a versatile exhibition space.